ameliacitradewi/FastingFit/README.md

 # Fasting Fit (SwiftUI)

-This repository contains an iOS app developed using SwiftUI for tracking and managing your intermittent fasting schedule.
-In this app, we utilize date components to schedule fasting and eating windows and create count-up and count-down timers.
-By tracking these timers, we calculate the progress, which is visually represented by a vibrant progress ring featuring captivating animations.
+This repository contains an iOS app developed using SwiftUI for tracking and managing user's intermittent fasting schedule.
+In this app, I utilize date components to schedule fasting and eating windows and create count-up and count-down timers.
+By tracking these timers, FastingFit calculate the progress, which is visually represented by a vibrant progress ring featuring captivating animations.

 ## Features